openjdk/guide/src/guide/jbs-jdk-bug-system.md

     </td>
     <td class="dictionary">
       The [noreg-]{.jbs-label}`.*` and [nounit-]{.jbs-label}`.*` labels are used to explain why a bugfix doesn't need/have a regression test or a unit test.
 The suffix of the label is described below.

+      Please note that the [noreg-]{.jbs-label} namespace is closed, meaning that no new [noreg-]{.jbs-label} labels should be added unless properly motivated, discussed, and agreed upon.

 [[-sqe]{.jbs-label}]{#noreg-sqe}
 :    Change can be verified by running an existing SQE test suite; the bug should identify the suite and the specific test case(s).